Azure/FTALive-Sessions/content/sap-on-azure/Sentinel4SAP/SentinelSAPSolution.md

-## Characteristics of SAP solution
+## Characteristics of Microsoft Sentinel solution for SAP® applications

 #### | [home](./introduction.md)  | [next](./SAPConfig.md)

-In order to detect threats, it is necessary to consider the unique characteristics of the application.
+In order to detect threats, it is necessary to consider the unique characteristics of the **Microsoft Sentinel solution for SAP® applications**.
 For example, an SAP solution should at least know:

 - Knowledge of SAP applications
 - What attack techniques are available against SAP applications